luciopaiva/namely-org-chart/README.md

 Based on this [d3 example](https://observablehq.com/@d3/tidy-tree).
 Could be improved with ideas from this [other example](https://bl.ocks.org/willzjc/a11626a31c65ba5d319fcf8b8870f281).

+## How to import data from Namely

+Not sure if there's an easier way, but what I did was to head to `https://yourcompany.namely.com/people/org`, open Chrome dev tools, network tab, then reload the page watch for XHR requests.
+The one you want is `https://yourcompany.namely.com/organization_chart_profiles`.

+I then used Postman to make the request again and saved the response to a JSON file.

 ## To-do list

 - drag and drop to load new org chart